ktorio/ktor-documentation/topics/authentication.md

     }
 }
 ```
-Inside this function, you can [configure](#configure-provider) settings specific for this provider.
+Inside this function, you can [configure](#configure-provider) settings specific to this provider.

 ### Step 2: Specify a provider name {id="provider-name"}